 Southwest Local School District

-Each new elementary school consists of large, open extended learning areas and academic spaces to support varied learning styles, team teaching, and hands-on project work.
-Each $14M elementary school has distinctive exterior brick and incorporates community historic displays on the interior.
+The new elementary schools have large, open extended learning areas and academic spaces to support varied learning styles, team teaching, and hands-on project work.
+Each elementary school has distinctive exterior brick and incorporates community historic displays on the interior.
 Community-use rooms are also featured in each school to provide spaces for large group gatherings or small group meetings.
 Additionally, there are playgrounds and courtyards with benches and greenspace for outdoor learning.
-The new junior school has learning communities, divided by grade level, broken down into project teams.
+The new junior school has learning communities, divided by grade level and broken down into project teams.
 Media centers, gymnasiums, cafeterias, maker spaces, and a learning stair are also among the features in the new facilities.
 All buildings were designed and constructed for LEED Silver certification.

 New K-12 Schools